- A level requirements: ABB

 This module is an opportunity for you to undertake a placement in a setting which matches your academic and possible career/industry interests, develop materials and/or undertake tasks within a practical or vocational context, apply academic knowledge from your degree, and develop your personal and employability skills within a working environment.
 SOTA300 is not open to students who have taken SOTA600.

 This module examines the significant contemporary media phenomenon of stardom and celebrity.
-It investigates fame and public identity across a range of media contexts, platforms and public spheres, including film, television, social and digital media, music, PR, advertising, and print.
+It investigates fame and public identity across a range of media contexts, platforms and public spheres, including film, television, social and digital media, music and advertising.
 Students will analyse the way in which stardom and celebrity is constructed by producers, consumers and users through film texts, marketing discourses, multimedia platforms, and national/transnational contexts and specific historical circumstances.
 They will embark on research projects that develop an understanding and application of critical and cultural theory to their own case studies.
-The module offers a critical insight into the history of stardom within mainstream and alternative media from the 19 th century up to the present day, and from early media personalities and Hollywood stardom, to powerful international cross-media stars or ‘ordinary’ celebrities in reality and social media.
+The module offers a critical insight into the history of stardom within mainstream and alternative media from early media personalities and Hollywood stardom, to powerful international cross-media stars or ‘ordinary’ celebrities in reality and social media.
 It will explore conceptual approaches to celebrity culture and star images, including the democratisation of stardom through the everyday performance of self, ideas of authenticity and identification, and portraiture.
 It will consider the financial value of stars and celebrity to global media industries and networks, including branding, labour studies and media control.
 And it will analyse the interplay between the economic, the political and historical, the theoretical, and the formal elements that inform our ongoing engagement and fascination with public personalities.

 This module offers students a blend of theoretical knowledge and practical production skills enabling the design, production and marketing of ‘viral videos’.
 Students develop their own creative practice and take a highly active role in designing, presenting and producing their own videos, and promoting them through video-sharing and social media networks.